Cushychicken/cushychicken.github.io/about.md

 I love to run, read books, drink beer, and play bluegrass music.

+**As of September 2021, I'm now working as an independent consultant.** If you need help on an electronics project, I am available for hire.
+I specialize in high speed digital and embedded systems, mixed signal design, and bare metal firmware development.
+I particularly enjoy projects with a real time signal processing component.

+Need help with an electronics project?
+[Hire me!](mailto:cushychicken@gmail.com)

 # Standing Invitation

 I'd love to hear from you in any capacity - technology wise, career wise, or just to shoot the breeze.
 You can use the "Contact" link on this page, or you can shoot me an email directly at [cushychicken@gmail.com](mailto:cushychicken@gmail.com).